PERMANENT HAIR STRAIGHTENING

 Keratin Hair Straightening & Smoothing

 Keratin is a protein which comprises of 88% of our hair, it helps our hair by keeping it straight and shiny.
 The protein content of our hair can decrease with an unbalanced diet and age, this also makes the keratin levels decrease.
 Consequently, our hair becomes frizzy, tangled and dry.
 In order to get sleek hair we need to restore the protein content in our hair.
 There is a treatment based on this process which is called the “Brazilian Blowout.”

-The stylist will begin by shampooing our hair 3 or 4 times to remove all the product this creating a base for the treatment to adhere.
+The hairdresser will begin by shampooing our hair 3 or 4 times to remove all the product this creating a base for the treatment to adhere.
 Working section by section, the Brazilian Blowout formula is applied from root to tip, and then blow-dried smooth.
 A flat iron heated to 450 degrees will seal the formula in, then the hair is taken back to the shampoo bowl to rinse out the treatment, followed by applying a deep conditioning mask.
 Finally, our hair will once again be blow-dried.
 This creates a moisture barrier which reduces frizz and curls while giving a shiny look.
 After the treatment, our hair will be left hydrated, less frizzy, and more resilient to heat styling, not to mention, with an insanely glossy mirror-like shine.